toebeann/BepInEx.SubnauticaZero/README.md

 - [Tobey's Unity Audio Patcher for BepInEx](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support,
 - [Tobey's Game Info Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.GameInfo), a simple BepInEx plugin to log information about the currently loaded Unity game,
 - [Tobey's File Tree Logger for BepInEx](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the file tree to aid in troubleshooting,
-- [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp, and
+- [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx plugin which logs the current timestamp, and
 - [Tobey's macOS Process Fix for Subnautica: Below Zero](https://github.com/toebeann/Tobey.BZMacProcessFix), a BepInEx patcher which allows BepInEx plugins with the process filter `SubnauticaZero` to load on macOS.

 ## Compatibility with QModManager